 China securities regulator says will implement Sino-U.S. audit deal

-BEIJING/SHANGHAI, Sept 2 (Reuters) - China will implement its audit agreement with the United States announced last Friday and will strengthen communication with foreign institutional investors, a senior Chinese securities regulatory official said on Friday.
+BEIJING/SHANGHAI, Sept 2 (Reuters) - China will implement an audit agreement with the United States announced last week and will strengthen communication with foreign investors, a senior Chinese securities regulatory official said on Friday.

+Fang Xinghai, vice chairman of the China Securities Regulatory Commission (CSRC), also told a forum that China would expand mutual access between mainland and Hong Kong, and would support the city's role as a global listing venue.

-The deal between Beijing and Washington will allow U.S. regulators to vet accounting firms in mainland China and Hong Kong, potentially ending a long-running dispute that threatened to boot more than 200 Chinese companies from U.S. exchanges.
+The agreement between China and the United States, announced on Friday last week, will allow U.S. regulators to vet accounting firms in mainland China and Hong Kong, potentially ending a long-running dispute that threatened to banish more than 200 Chinese companies from U.S. exchanges.

-Previously, Beijing had been reluctant to grant such access, citing national security concerns.
+Previously, China had been reluctant to grant such access, citing national security concerns.

-Fang Xinghai, vice chairman of the China Securities Regulatory Commission (CSRC), told a forum that China will take more measures to open its markets, while putting Chinese firms' offshore listings in an uniform regulatory framework.
+"We will implement well the Sino-U.S. cooperative agreement on cross-border audit supervision, and will continue to strengthen communication with overseas institutional investors," Fang said.

-U.S. regulators have selected e-commerce majors Alibaba Group Holding Ltd 9988.HK and JD.com Inc 9618.HK among other U.S.-listed Chinese companies for audit inspection starting next month under the new agreement, sources told Reuters.
+U.S. regulators have selected e-commerce majors Alibaba Group Holding Ltd 9988.HK and JD.com Inc 9618.HK, among U.S.-listed Chinese companies, for audit inspection starting this month under the agreement, sources told Reuters.

 Meanwhile, legal experts and China watchers warn the two sides could still clash over how the accord is interpreted and implemented.